 - Start planning early

 - Be realistic about what you want and consider alternatives

 - Draw up a financial plan, including at least 20% equity for the purchase

 - Establish a savings plan to accumulate equity

 - Compare mortgages and look into affordability in detail

-- Do not underestimate running costs, since they affect affordability
+- Calculate running costs, these affect affordability

 Do you dream of owning your own home?

 We can assist you with the financing planning and would be pleased to show you ways of making your dream of home ownership come true.
 Arrange a non-binding consultation with a Swiss Life advisor today.